-We have clear employment policies and processes in place, which include a formal contract of employment and checks of their legal entitlement to work in the UK.
+Pure Gym Limited owns and operates all of its gyms in the UK.
+We have clear employment policies and processes in place, which include formal contracts of employment and checks of legal entitlement to work in the UK.
 Failure to comply with our policies and procedures can result in disciplinary action against our employees, which can include immediate suspension or termination of their employment.

 Self-employed personal trainers

 Self-employed personal trainers who carry out their business on our premises enter into formal licence agreements and have their qualifications and insurance cover verified as part of the onboarding process.